christ-offer/gpt-functions-gui/README.md

 * /image - image to text captioner
 * /scrape - web scraper
 * /save 'filename' - saves entire conversation history to file in history folder

-### Not "functions" but commands/strict prompts
+* /help - returns a list of all available functions

+### Coding Assistant commands

+These are not functions per se, they run a model with a specific system message for each that returns a response in a strict format.
+See `system.py` for the system messages.
+Also, screenshots.

-* review - performs a review of the code following a strict response format
+* /review - performs a review of the code following a strict response format
-* brainstorm [n] - returns a list of n ideas for the topic following a strict response format
+* /brainstorm [n] - returns a list of n ideas for the topic following a strict response format
+* /write_spec - Writes a spec for the brainstorm following a strict response format
-* ticket - creates a ticket for the brainstorm following a strict response format
+* /ticket - creates a ticket for the brainstorm/spec following a strict response format
-* help - returns a list of all available functions
+* /write_tests - writes tests for the ticket / file from ticket
+* /write_code - writes code for the ticket / file from ticket

 Example Usecase: /read_file code.ts/py/rs/etc -> /review -> /edit_file code.ts/py/rs/etc